Bagpiper: Solving Open-Ended Audio Tasks via Rich Captions: Experiments

 \textbf{Instruction Following.} Leveraging its reasoning capabilities, the model processes instructions that extend beyond simple acoustic descriptions to include logic-based constraints.
 For instance, when prompted to \textit{"sing 'Merry Christmas' twice"}, the model correctly produces the repetition: \textit{"Merry Christmas, Merry Christmas"}.

 \textbf{World Knowledge Utilization.} The model effectively leverages world knowledge derived from its textual pre-training to ground audio generation in specific contexts.
-For example, when prompted to \textit{"Imagine walking through Disneyland"}, the model generates contextually appropriate audio, such as marching bands and fireworks, without needing explicit acoustic descriptions of those elements.
+For example, when prompted to \textit{"Imagine walking through Disneyland"}, the model generates contextually appropriate audio, such as marching bands and fireworks, without needing explicit acoustic descriptions of those elementsJEWz, R5{, with further discussion of these qualitative observations in App.~\ref{app:stage_study}}.